deswalcodes/reactfirst/README.md

-just getting used to work with react
+just getting used to work with react and tailwind.